 The European Sustainability Reporting Standards (ESRS) – ESRS E3

-This policy brief is for Global Water Corporate Subscription clients.
+This policy brief is for Europe Municipal Water Corporate Subscription clients.

 Overview